Nextpeer/Nextpeer-libgdx/README.md

-#libGDX - Nextpeer Integration guide
+# libGDX - Nextpeer Integration guide

 <a id="Introductions"></a>
-##Introduction
+## Introduction
-SuperJumper is a platform jumping game (powered by [libGDX][libgdx]) in which players earn points by collecting coins as they guide their jumper up the game map by bouncing on platforms and springs while dodging the evil squirrels.
+SuperJumper is a platform-jumping game powered by [libGDX][libgdx] in which players earn points by collecting coins as they guide their character up the game map by bouncing on platforms and springs while dodging the evil squirrels.

-The [Nextpeer][np] platform lets you easily add multiplayer tournaments to your single player game.
-This in turn enables users to play with each other and to remain better engaged with the game.
-The platform supports either time based tournaments or game controlled (in which the game decides when to end the tournament) tournaments.
-Nextpeer has many advanced features which allow you to turn your game into a multiplayer phenomena.
-This tutorial will cover the basic integration that needs to be done.
-We strongly advise serious developers to dig deeper in our [documentation][docs] section.
+The [Nextpeer][np] platform lets you easily add multiplayer tournaments to your single player game, so users can play with each other become more engaged with the game.
+The platform supports both time-based and game-controlled (in which the game decides when to end the tournament) tournaments.
+Nextpeer has many advanced features which allow you to turn your game into a multiplayer phenomenon.
+This tutorial will cover the basic integration between a libGDX game and Nextpeer.
+For more advanced topics, please see our [documentation][docs] section.

 <a id="Prerequisites"></a>
-##Prerequisites
+## Prerequisites

-[Install Eclipse][eclipse] <br>
+* [Install Eclipse][eclipse]
-[Install Android SDK][AndroidSDK] <br>
+* [Install Android SDK][AndroidSDK]
-[Install Android ADT][AndroidADT] <br>
+* [Install Android ADT][AndroidADT]
-[Download the latest Nextpeer Andoid SDK] [LatestSDK] <br>
+* [Download the latest Nextpeer Andoid SDK] [LatestSDK]
-[Download the Nextpeer-libGDX example][libgdxexample] <br>
+* [Download the Nextpeer-libGDX example][libgdxexample]

 <a id="ImportProjects"></a>
 ## Import Projects
 The Nextpeer-libGDX example has 2 folders:

-+ `starter` - which contains the start project for this tutorial.
++ `starter` - contains the initial version of companion project for this tutorial (without Nextpeer integration).
 Use this project when going through this tutorial.
-+ `final`- which contains the complete source code for this tutorial.
++ `final` - contains the final version companion project for this tutorial (with Nextpeer integration).
 This version is how your code will look like once you’ve completed the tutorial.

-The `starter` folder has 3 Java projects in it: <br>
+The `starter` folder has 3 Java projects in it:

-**superjumper** - The source code for the game core (libGDX)<br>
+* **superjumper** - the source code for the game core (libGDX)
-**superjumper-android** - The Android project for the game<br>
+* **superjumper-android** - the Android project for the game
-**NextpeerConnect** - NextpeerAndroid SDK (we suggest updating this folder with the latest Android SDK from our developer’s dashboard).<br>
+* **NextpeerConnect** - the Nextpeer Android SDK (we suggest updating this folder with the latest Android SDK from our developer’s dashboard)

-###Import those projects into Eclipse
 Import `superjumper`, `superjumper-android` and `NextpeerConnect` into Eclipse.
-When importing, be sure to use the standard general import option under “General” labeled “Existing Projects into Workspace”.<br>
+When importing, be sure to use the standard general import option under *General*, labeled *Existing Projects into Workspace*.

-When building the projects the “superjumper-android” should be the only project which doesn’t compile.
-If anything gets goofy during this import process, try closing and re-opening projects, doing clean builds, or re-importing.
+When building the projects, the “superjumper-android” should be the only project which doesn’t compile.
+If anything goes wrong during this import process, try closing and re-opening projects, doing clean builds, or re-importing.

 <a id="SetupTheManifest"></a>
-##Setup The Manifest For superjumper-android
+## Setup the Manifest for superjumper-android

-###Add Required Permissions
+### Add Required Permissions

-Next, open the AndroidManifest.xml file in the `superjumper-android` project and switch to the Permissions tab.
-Click Add..., then Uses Permission, then OK, You'll see Uses Permission in the Permissions list, which you should click to highlight.
+Open the AndroidManifest.xml file in the `superjumper-android` project and switch to the Permissions tab.
+Click *Add…,* then *Uses Permission*, then *OK*.
+(You'll see *Uses Permission* in the *Permissions* list, which you should click to highlight.)
 Pick `android.permission.INTERNET` from the drop-down menu to the right.
 If you’re using raw XML, copy and paste the following line into the manifest file:

     <uses-permission android:name="android.permission.INTERNET"/>

-###Add The NextpeerActivity
+### Add the NextpeerActivity

 Under Application Nodes, click Add…, then Activity, then OK.
 Once created, select the Activity in the list.
 It should be named Activity.
 On the bottom right panel in the ‘Name*’ field enter `com.nextpeer.android.NextpeerActivity`.
 Save the AndroidManifest.xml file.
 If you’re using raw XML, copy and paste the following line into the manifest file:

 	<activity android:name="com.nextpeer.android.NextpeerActivity" />

-###Update The Package Identifier
+### Update the Package Identifier

-To avoid collisions with other games, change the package identifier of the app to something unique, say “com.yourcompany.sample.superjumper”.
+To avoid collisions with other games, change the package identifier of the app to a unique value.
+A reverse domain name is recommended:
-Like so:

 	<manifest xmlns:android="http://schemas.android.com/apk/res/android"
     	  package="com.mycompany.samples.superjumper"

 Be sure to save the file before closing it.

 <a id="CreateGameEntry"></a>
-##Create A Game Entry In The Nextpeer Dashboard
+## Create a Game Entry in the Nextpeer Dashboard

-The next part involves creating a new game in Nextpeer’s developer [dashboard][dashboard].
+This part involves creating a new game in Nextpeer’s developer [dashboard][dashboard].
 Without a game in the dashboard, you won’t be able to connect the game to the Nextpeer network.

-Start out by logging into the dashboard.
-If you don’t have a Nextpeer account, just sign up for one.
-Go to the Games tab and create a new Android game called “SuperJumper”.
-Add the package identifier you’ve picked to the “Package” field.
-Tap “Save” to save your changes.
-Copy the “Game key” value to the clipboard, you will need this to initialize the SDK.
+Log into the dashboard.
+If you don’t have a Nextpeer account, you need to sign up (it's free).
+Go to the *Games* tab and create a new Android game called “SuperJumper”.
+Set the *Package* field to the package identifier from the previous section.
+Click *Save* to save your changes.
+Copy the *Game key* value to the clipboard, you will need this to initialize the SDK.

 ![gamekey][gamekey]

-###Integrating Nextpeer In Your Game
+### Integrating Nextpeer in Your Game

-Inside `superjumper` project, under the `com.nextpeer.libgdx` package you can find the  interface between the core java game project to the Android project (as instructed by libgdx’s wiki under [ApplicationPlatformSpecific)][wiki].<br>
+Inside `superjumper` project, under the `com.nextpeer.libgdx` package you can find the interface between the core Java game project and the Android project (as instructed by libgdx’s wiki under [ApplicationPlatformSpecific][wiki]).
 The `com.nextpeer.libgdx` package has an abstract class named `Tournaments.java`.
-This abstract class defines OS specific code which is required by the Nextpeer platform.
-You can see the Android implementation for this abstract class under `superjumper-android` with `AndroidTournaments.java`.
+This is an OS-independent interface to Nextpeer.
+You will need to use a concrete, OS-specific implementation in your game.
+For example, the Android implementation is called `AndroidTournaments.java` (in the `superjumper-android` project).

 Paste they game key you received from the Nextpeer developer dashboard in the constructor of `AndroidTournaments.java`.
 Build the project.
 At this point the `superjumper-android` project should compile properly.

 <a id="Expanding"></a>
-##Expanding The Game-core To Support The Tournaments Class
-We’ll start out by adding the tournaments to the game logic.
+## Expanding the Game-Core to Support the Tournaments Class

-Navigate to the “superjumper/com.badlogicgames.superjumper/SuperJumper.java”  class.
-We will modify it to have a Tournaments member and to accept via the constructor.
+We’ll start by adding the tournaments to the game logic.
+Navigate to the `superjumper/com.badlogicgames.superjumper/SuperJumper.java` class.
+We will modify it to have a Tournaments member and to accept it via the constructor.
 The code should look like this:

 	Tournaments tournaments = null;